 Office Space Rental

-Most mainland LLCs in Dubai now allow 100% foreign ownership for the majority of commercial activities, eliminating the previous requirement for a local Emirati sponsor holding 51% of the company.
-This reform makes it easier for investors to fully control their business and retain all profits.
+Most Dubai mainland LLCs now allow 100% foreign ownership for most commercial activities, removing the earlier requirement of a 51% local Emirati sponsor and allowing investors full control and profit retention.

-Even with full ownership rights, many investors still choose corporate sponsorship arrangements to simplify regulatory approvals, manage PRO services, or access bundled packages that may include office space, visa processing, and license renewals.
+Despite full ownership rights, many investors opt for corporate sponsorship to ease regulatory approvals, PRO services, and bundled packages covering office space, visa processing, and license renewals.

 If you are a foreign investor, you will need to apply for a residence visa.
 Each investor, partner, or employee visa has associated costs, including medical tests and Emirates ID fees.